-Ruairi began his musical education as a chorister at St Davids and St Paul’s Cathedrals.
-He spent a term singing with the choir of St Thomas Church 5th Avenue, New York before taking up a choral scholarship at King’s College, Cambridge.
+Ruairi started singing as a chorister at St Davids and St Paul’s Cathedrals, later taking up a choral scholarship at King’s College, Cambridge.

 Much in demand as an interpreter of Baroque repertoire, he recently made his debut at the Wigmore Hall and Leipzig Bachfest, performing Bach's Johannes-Passion 1725 with Solomon's Knot.
 Other engagements have included Johannes-Passion (arias) with both Adelaide & Tasmania Symphony Orchestras with Stephen Layton, as well as the annual Good Friday performance with Polyphony/Orchestra of the Age of Enlightenment at St John's Smith Square.
 In 2018 he took part in a Bach Cantata Ring with Sir John Eliot Gardiner and the English Baroque Soloists, performing BWV61, 78 & 110 at The Royal Concertgebouw, Amsterdam, the Wiener Musikverein, the Barbican Centre and the Chapelle Royale, Versailles.